WELCOME TO THE TAG FARNBOROUGH AIRPORT

 The consultation closed at 10am on Monday 12 May 2014.

-Consultation responses have been collated and are being analysed.
-A first document, Feedback Report Part A, which provides a summary analysis of the numbers and types of responses received, is available to view here.
+A first document, Feedback Report Part A, which provides a summary analysis of the numbers and types of responses received, was published on 29 August 2014 and is available to view here.

-A second document, Feedback Report Part B, will provide more details of changes to the airspace design or procedures that are being considered, based on the responses received.
-This is expected to be published in Summer 2015.
+A second document, Feedback Report Part B, provides more details of changes to the airspace design or procedures that were considered, based on the responses received.
+This was published on 3 July 2015 and is available to view here.